-Archimandrite Cyril Hovorun is professor of ecclesiology, international relations, and ecumenism at Sankt Ignatios Theological Academy and the Stockholm School of Theology.
-Ordained in the Orthodox Church, Hovorun previously served as acting director of the Huffington Ecumenical Institute at Loyola Marymount University in Los Angeles.
-His main fields of expertise are early Christian traditions, ecclesiology, and public theology.
+Archimandrite Cyril Hovorun is a professor of ecclesiology, international relations and ecumenism at Sankt Ignatios College, University College Stockholm, and a director of the Huffington Ecumenical Institute at Loyola Marymount University in Los Angeles.

 In Russia, there is a widely spread superstition that August brings national-scale catastrophes.
 The mass protests in Belarus against Alyaksandr Lukashenka are seen as such a catastrophe for the regime of Vladimir Putin.
 Even though Mr. Lukashenka struggled to preserve some independence for his country from Russia, Belarus under his rule represented the model of a Neo-Soviet colony that Russia has tried to impose on its neighbors since Putin’s presidency began.
 Belarus under Mr. Lukashenka preserved many symbols and most of the ethos of the Soviet era.